 Instead, the Long Beach Post commenting section is community moderated.
 This means that it is up to you, the reader, to create the type of online community that you'd like to be a part of.
 There are several tools to help you:

 The up-vote and down-vote arrows allow you to vote a comment up or down based on whether or not you think it contributes to the conversation.
 Comments are shown "best first," meaning comments with a higher ratio of up-votes to down-votes will show up higher in the conversation, and therefore be more visible, while comments with a higher ratio of down-votes to up-votes will sink lower, and be less visible.

 The "flag as inappropriate" button should be used for comments you feel violate the rules of this community.
 Comments that are flagged will be reviewed by a moderator, and if needed, appropriate action will be taken.
-If a flagged comment is found to contain unlawful, threatening, libelous, defamatory, obscene, pornographic, contain hate speech or any other material the moderators deem inappropriate it may be removed, and the commenter subject to temporary suspension or permanent ban.
+If a flagged comment is found to contain unlawful, threatening, libelous, defamatory, or obscene language or images, contain pornographic content, or contain hate speech or any other material the moderators deem inappropriate it may be removed, and the commenter subject to temporary suspension or permanent ban.

 Since using these tools requires being signed in, in order to participate you must be signed in to Disqus.
 Disqus allows you to sign in with a dedicated Disqus account, or through your Facebook, Twitter, or Google account.